School Search Timeline

 Inga Cotton, Founder and Executive Director of San Antonio Charter Moms, explains the timeline for a school search in this video recorded on August 21, 2023.

 Inga Cotton is the Founder and Executive Director of San Antonio Charter Moms.
-Inga is the mother of Annika, age 13, and Nicholas, age 16, and on the autism spectrum.
-Inga is the Founder and Executive Director of San Antonio Charter Moms, a nonprofit that helps families find schools that are the right fit for their children and become advocates for quality education.
+Inga has two children: daughter Annika is 14 years old, and son Nicholas is 17 years old and is on the autism spectrum.
+San Antonio Charter Moms is a nonprofit that helps families find schools that are the right fit for their children and become advocates for quality education.
 Inga has lived in San Antonio since high school and has a B.A. in History from Trinity University and a law degree from the University of Texas.
 In 2011, she learned about new charter schools coming to San Antonio.
 She wanted to help spread the word to families, so she created the San Antonio Charter Moms blog in 2012.
 Over time, San Antonio Charter Moms became an online community, including an active discussion group on Facebook, and became a non-profit organization in 2018.
 Inga and her family enjoy hiking at parks and trails, going to museums and concerts, and trying new recipes and restaurants.

 Share with friends: